C-STYR/GitHubTrainer/command-line/Lesson-1/README.md

 After you've done that, run `git branch` again and see what's changed.

-### Practicing with Git
+## Practicing with Git

 Start by adding a new directory in the `Users` directory in this repo.
 You could do this on the command line, or you could right click on the `Users` directory and select `New folder`.
 Give the directory your name without spaces (or whatever you like, but this directory will be personal to you), something like `ColeStyron`.

 Now right click on your directory and add a new file (`New file`) called `hello.js`.

 `hello.js` will automatically open in your VS Code.
 Within this file, add `//` followed by a message of your choice to me.
+This message will be publicly viewable (!).

 `//` is how you write comments in JavaScript files.
 Comments are ignored by the compiler, so you can write anything on a line that starts with `//` without worrying that it will affect the code.
-Have a look in the `ColeStyron` directory at the `hello.js` file there to see what I mean.
+Have a look in the `ColeStyron` directory in `Users`.
+Within it you will find a `hello.js` file there; have a peep at the file's contents to see what I mean.

 OK, now that that's done, we're ready to save our work, by which of course I mean `commit` it.